 There are a number of pathways into our HDR programs, and NDARC staff are keen to support entry for potential students from a range of backgrounds and with varied educational qualifications.
 NDARC is particularly committed to building research capacity among Aboriginal researchers and encourages consultation with us about different HDR pathways that may be available.
 If you have queries about this, please feel free to email NDARC.HDR@unsw.edu.au and a staff member will contact you to talk about your options.

-Information about eligibility is provided in the NDARC Conditions of HDR Award document.
-Briefly, to be eligible for the scholarship, applicants must:
+Information about eligibility is provided in the NDARC Conditions Briefly, to be eligible for the scholarship, applicants must:

 - Meet residency and visa requirements